dazlious/gesturizer/README.md

 to the settings.
 Now the user has one second (1000ms) for making their second touch, in order to fire doupletap-event

+### autoFireHold: number
+> default: null

+You can wether enable this, by assigning a number as milliseconds or disable it by assigning null|false|undefined.
+By default this feature is disabled.

+When turned on, you can hold mouse or finger down and the event fires after your set timeout.
+This timeout is for both events: hold and tapHold

+### distanceTreshold: object
+> default: {swipe: 500}

+You can overwrite the defaults distance treshold for swiping.
+This is the distance, that you have to travel, before a swipe would be detected.

+    distanceTreshold: {
+        swipe: 500
+    }

+Its unit is pixel.

+### eventNames: object
+> default: {start: {
+                    touch: "touchstart",
+                    mouse: "mousedown"
+                },
+                move: {
+                    touch: "touchmove",
+                    mouse: "mousemove"
+                },
+                end: {
+                    touch: "touchend",
+                    mouse: "mouseup"
+                },
+                scroll: this.getScrollEventName()}

+*You should not change this*

+These are the original eventnames used to track the movement

 ## build your own